NotARobotII/Image-2-Dancing-Amongus/README.md

 REQUIRES IMAGEMAGICK

-If you would like to see an example, download file "example", and the run example.bat, it will create the colorwheel gif shown, it takes up about 760 kb
+If you would like to see an example, download file "example.zip", extract, and the run example.bat, it will create the colorwheel gif shown, it takes up about 760 kb

 ![Dancing Crewmates tinted to look like a color wheel, it is 16 crewmates by 16 crewmates](https://imgur.com/dkGSSFv.gif)

+If you want to download the still image converters ( amongus.bat, amonguswave.bat, amonguswavecolor.bat ), then simply download "forstillimages.zip"

+If you want to download the video converter ( amongus2vid.bat ) then download "forvideos.zip"

 ## Descriptions of what the batch files do